Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 WhateverGreen(vit9696) - github.com

-Starts sleep, creates a framebuffer "on the fly", loads 8000+ cards without Intel HD.
+Starts a dream, creates a framebuffer on the go, loads 8000+ cards without Intel HD.

-Not a cake, but a fairy tale for Radeon!
+Not a kext, but a fairy tale for Radeon!

 Instructions - github.com.